| | |

 • ¼ teaspoon pepper

-• 2 ounces vodka, gin or tequila, per cocktail
+• 12 ounces vodka, gin, or tequila 2 ounces per cocktail

 Instructions

-1. Add all ingredients except ingredients for the salt rim and liquor to a large pitcher, carafe or mason jar.
+• Add all of the ingredients for the mix into a large pitcher, carafe or mason jar.
 Stir to combine.

-2. Taste and adjust seasonings to your preference (you may want to add additional hot sauce, Old Bay, lemon juice, garlic salt or pepper).
+• Taste and adjust seasonings to your preference (you may want to add additional hot sauce, Old Bay, lemon juice, garlic, salt or pepper).

-3. Chill mix in the refrigerator overnight (this allows the flavors to better come together and the mix will taste better)!
+• Chill mix in the refrigerator for several hours, or preferably overnight.
+This allows the flavors to better come together for a more flavorful mix.

-4. Make the salt rim.
+• Before serving, make the salt rim.
 On a shallow plate, combine Old Bay and salt.
-Prior to filling a glass with ice, make a notch in a quarter of a lime or lemon.
+Prior to filling a glass with ice, make a notch in a lime or lemon wedge.
 Rub the notch along the top rim of the glass until rim is wet.
 Tip the glass into the Old Bay and salt mixture and spin until the rim is coated.

 Notes

-Bloody Mary mix will keep in the fridge for up to one week.
+Bloody Mary mix will keep in an airtight container in the fridge for up to one week.

 Similar Posts